ncagle/DNS-over-HTTPS/Hyper.md

 ## November 2, 2020

+- The debug callback is now called with all the outgoing request headers, matching default libcurl behavior
+- Custom provided headers are supported in the request
-CH works fine to fetch `https://curl.haxx.se/` too, as long as I force it to speak HTTP/1.1 only - curl will default to HTTP/2 but so far I can't tell Hyper that...
+- CH works fine to fetch `https://curl.haxx.se/` too, as long as I force it to speak HTTP/1.1 only - curl will default to HTTP/2 but so far I can't tell Hyper that...

 ## October 30, 2020